padloc/docs/manual/search/index.md

 title: Searching & Filtering
 weight: 5
 icon: search
+description: Tips & Tricks on how to quickly find what you're looking for.
 ---

 Searching and filtering is is easily one of the most overlooked aspects of a